About the Journal

 - Advertisements will always be allowed only after approval of JOAPR/

-- Advertisements, advertising icons and advertiser logos must be clearly distinguishable from editorial content.
+- Advertisements, icons, and logos must be distinguishable from editorial content.

 - Advertisers may be required to submit supporting documentation to substantiate claims.